gofore/aws-emr/src/README.md

 ## Directory contents

-- **AWS-tools:** Contains scripts to manage AWS resources instead of doing them manually from the web UI.
+- **aws-tools:** Scripts to manage AWS resources instead of doing them manually from the web UI.
-- **Data-munging:** Contains manual tools (mainly in EC2 and uploading to S3) to pre-munge the data before EMR.
+- **data-munging:** Manual tools (mainly in EC2 and uploading to S3) to pre-munge the data before EMR.
 If the munging is complicated, it should obviously be done with EMR.
-- **Example-data:** Contains small snippets of input test data for local development.
+- **example-data:** Small snippets of input test data for local development.
+- **result-analysis:** Manual tools for visualizing the result data.
-- **Streaming-programs:** Contains only Python scripts that are fully compatible to be run as Hadoop Streaming programs (as mappers, reducers etc).
+- **streaming-programs:** Python scripts that are fully compatible to be run as Hadoop Streaming programs (as mappers, reducers etc).
 - **sync-to-s3.sh:** A script that synchronizes all files under current directory to S3 (except for files under `temp/` where you can put your local-only files).
 Run this to make your streaming program available to EMR.

 ## Prerequisites